Recovering 3D Human Mesh from Monocular Images: A Survey: Human Modeling

 \subsection{Statistical Modeling}

-In comparison to primitives-based models, full-body 3D scans offer more detailed measurements of the body surface, but the process of modeling is much more complicated.
-In order to convert a dense point cloud and a triangulated mesh from 3D scans to a watertight and animatable 3D human body mesh, three main pre-processing steps are taken~\cite{pons-moll_rosenhahn_2011}: (i) \emph{template mesh registration}: fit a template mesh to the 3D point cloud to deal with holes that the triangulated mesh contains; (ii) \emph{skeleton fitting}: determine the number of joints and the location and axis orientations of rotations for each joint; (iii) \emph{skinning}: bind every vertex in the surface to the skeleton for animation.
+Compared to primitives-based models, full-body 3D scans offer more detailed measurements of the body surface, but the modeling process is much more complicated.
+To convert a dense point cloud and a triangulated mesh from 3D scans to a watertight and animatable 3D human body mesh, three main pre-processing steps are taken~\cite{pons-moll_rosenhahn_2011}: (i) \emph{template mesh registration}: fit a template mesh to the 3D point cloud to deal with holes that the triangulated mesh contains; (ii) \emph{skeleton fitting}: determine the number of joints and the location and axis orientations of rotations for each joint; (iii) \emph{skinning}: bind every vertex in the surface to the skeleton for animation.